 iMessage communications are end-to-end encrypted and Apple has no way to decrypt iMessage data when it is in transit between devices.
 Apple cannot intercept iMessage communications and Apple does not have iMessage communication logs.
 Apple does have iMessage capability query logs.
 These logs indicate that a query has been initiated by a device application (which can be Messages, Contacts, Phone, or other device application) and routed to Apple's servers for a lookup handle (which can be a phone number, email address, or Apple ID) to determine whether that lookup handle is "iMessage capable." iMessage capability query logs do not indicate that any communication between customers actually took place.
 Apple cannot determine whether any actual iMessage communication took place on the basis of the iMessage capability query logs.
-Apple also cannot identify the actual application that initiated the query. iMessage capability query logs are retained up to 25 days. iMessage capability query logs, if available, may be obtained with an order under 18 U.S.C. §2703(d), or court order with the equivalent legal standard, or search warrant.
+Apple also cannot identify the actual application that initiated the query. iMessage capability query logs do not confirm that an iMessage event was actually attempted. iMessage capability query logs are retained up to 25 days. iMessage capability query logs, if available, may be obtained with an order under 18 U.S.C. §2703(d), or court order with the equivalent legal standard, or search warrant.